 Materials and instructions will be listed below, instead of the entire formatted version.
 You will need to come up with your own objectives, and goals for your students.
-Below is just a basic lesson plan for compound words.

 Materials Needed:

-Construction paper or colored paper, (colored index cards if you preferred), pictures or index cards of compound words, markers.
 Write out the compound word on the chalk board.
 You should have more than one, so perhaps you should write out a few of them on the board for all of your students to see.

 Objectives: